DJIO/wp-translations-badges/readme.txt

 Go to Plugins and then search for "WP-Translations Badges"

 * Manual Installation *
-Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
+Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from the Plugins page.

 * Usage *
 1. Add Widget or Shortcode